-3. Status of evaluation methods for ITS/C-ITS
+1.4 State of the art of evaluation methods for ITS/C-ITS

 Impact assessment serves regularly as an integrated element of technology development projects.
 The role of impact assessment in Field Operational Tests (FOTs) and Pilots is pretty much obvious and crucial.
-To that end, existing practice has been arranged a decade ago in the FESTA Handbook which provides a framework how to execute FOTs in general.
-The most recent version of the FESTA handbook is Version 7 (FOT-Net 2017).
+To that end, existing practice has been arranged a decade ago in the FESTA Handbook which provides a framework how to execute FOTs in general and updated several times after that.
+The most recent version of the FESTA handbook is Version 7 (FOT-Net 2018).
 Impact assessment is an integrated step in this methodology.

 The methodological framework for impact assessment is provided in Figure 1.
 Impact assessment usually refers to the macro dimension, i.e. it refers to aggregated impacts on (road) safety, mobility and environmental performance.
-It should be noted that these impacts are triggered by (behavioral) responses and changes to the ITS service provision that take place on a micro level, i.e. on the level of individual drivers.
+It should be noted that these impacts are triggered by (behavioural) responses and changes to the ITS service provision that take place on a micro level, i.e. on the level of individual drivers.
 How to deal with these changes, how to upscale from individual data to aggregated impacts, is also taken care for within the FESTA Handbook.
 These are however preceding steps in the V-model where impact assessment and socio-economics typically represent the last steps, i.e. the upper right of the V-model.
 It should be also noted that - in a subsequent step (impact appraisal) - impacts can be transformed to monetary values by making use of cost-unit rates per fatality, injury, vehicle hour lost etc. When the benefits have been calculated in such a way, information on costs can help to derive results in an economic dimension (e.g. benefit-cost ratio, net present value, internal rate of return).

-Figure 1 - Scope of impact assessment incl. socio-economic impact assessment (FOT-Net 2017)
+Figure 1 - Scope of impact assessment incl. socio-economic impact assessment (FOT-Net 2018)